 As soon as he turned 18, Ragan made his first foray in NASCAR, running Camping World Truck and XFINITY series events, along with a limited ARCA schedule.
 His hard work paid off when Jack Roush selected him in 2007 to be the driver of the No. 6 Ford in what is now called the Monster Energy NASCAR Cup Series.
 Ragan proved Roush had made the right decision, finishing the 2007 season as runner-up for the Rookie of the Year title in the Cup Series and winning Rookie of the Year in the NASCAR XFINITY Series.

 Ragan’s Cup Series career hit its first major milestone in 2011.
 After nearly winning the season- opening Daytona 500, he finally earned his first Cup Series victory in July at Daytona International Speedway with his No. 6 Roush Fenway Racing team.

 After a move to the No. 34 Ford of Front Row Motorsports, Ragan made the sports world take notice in 2013 when he scored an upset victory at Talladega Superspeedway – a last-lap surge to the checkers while being pushed by teammate David Gilliland.
 The win was the first ever for Front Row Motorsports and, with a second-place finish by Gilliland, became the most memorable and celebrated day in the team’s history.

 With a resume of accomplishments to show for his time in the Cup series, Ragan saw the 2015 season turned unexpectedly into the year of him serving as “super sub.”
-He was tapped by Joe Gibbs Racing to fill in for an injured Kyle Busch in the No. 18 Toyota for the first part of the season, then by Michael Waltrip Racing to sub for an ailing Brian Vickers in the No 55.
+He was tapped by Joe Gibbs Racing to fill in for an injured Kyle Busch in the No. 18 Toyota for the first part of the season, then by Michael Waltrip Racing to replace an ailing Brian Vickers in the No. 55 Toyota.